Vermont State Guard: Membership

-Membership in the Vermont State Guard is open to all citizens of Vermont aged 17 to 80.
-Prospective members must pass a background check conducted by the Vermont Criminal Investigation Center (VCIC), and pay the accompanying $30 processing fee, as well as cover the cost of their own uniforms.
-Membership is open to civilians with no prior military service.
-The Vermont State Guard (VSG) is continually recruiting new members, as the VSG role has increased and become more critical as natural disasters and global conflicts have increased in scale and prevalence.
+Membership in the Vermont State Guard is open to all citizens of Vermont, both with and without military experience.
+Prospective members must pass a background check conducted by the Vermont National Guard.
+The Vermont State Guard (VSG) is continually recruiting new members, as the VSG role has increased and become more critical as natural disasters continue to unfold and intensify.
+The Vermont State Guard is open to membership for everyone from ages 17 to 80 years old.
+People who are disqualified from federal service due to age or medical reasons are encouraged to apply, along with veterans if they have an honorable discharge.

+There are 3 requirements for joining the Vermont State Guard.